 The Operations Division consists of the Patrol and Special Operations departments.
 Patrol responds to calls for assistance from citizens and performs routine traffic enforcement, automobile accident handling, and routine patrol.
 The Special Operations Department consists of:

 - The C.O.P.
-(Community Oriented Policing) unit, responsible for the safety of our public housing citizens
+(Community Oriented Policing) unit is responsible for the safety of our public housing citizens

-- The traffic unit that targets specific traffic problems
+- The Traffic Unit targets specific traffic problems

-- The hit and run unit that investigates hit and run traffic incidents
+- The Hit And Run Unit investigates hit and run traffic incidents

 - Animal Control, which investigates animal cruelty / neglect cases and removes deceased animals from our roadways

-- The Special Projects Team that targets troublesome criminal activity using advanced tools and methods
+- The Special Projects Team targets troublesome criminal activity using advanced tools and methods

 - The Juvenile Department investigates crime committed by or against juveniles and also maintains the sex offender registry information.

 - The Property Crime Department investigates crime such as burglary and motor vehicle theft.